Internal Dispute Resolution Procedure (IDRP) Guide

 If you are unhappy with the adjudicator’s decision you can take your complaint to stage 2.
 You must do this within six months of receiving the stage 1 decision.

-You should send your stage 2 complaint in writing to the North Yorkshire Pension Fund (NYPF) along with a copy of the stage 1 decision and full details of why you are unhappy with it.
+You should send your stage 2 appeal in writing to the North Yorkshire Pension Fund (NYPF) along with a copy of the stage 1 decision and full details of why you are unhappy with it.

 Your complaint will be looked at again by the appointed person for stage 2 who will not have been involved at stage 1.